Waikanae

+The area surrounding the town is notable for its 2.4 km beach, the Waikanae River estuary, the Kapiti Marine Reserve, and Kapiti Island, which lies 4 km offshore in the Tasman Sea.
+The town is considered one of the top retirement destinations in the Wellington Region, because of it having year-round mild temperatures, moderate rainfall, and less wind than Wellington.

-The town lies between Paraparaumu, eight kilometres to the southwest, and Ōtaki, 15 kilometres to the northeast.
-It contains Waikanae railway station, the northernmost station to which the Metlink trains from Wellington railway station in Central Wellington go.
+The town is 8 km northeast of Paraparaumu, and 15 km southwest of Ōtaki.
+The Waikanae railway station is the northernmost station in the Metlink passenger rail network, linking with Wellington railway station in Central Wellington.

-(There is another beach named "Waikanae Beach" in the town of Gisborne, on the other side of the North Island.)

 Geography

 Waikanae lies in a setting of open farmland and forest between the Tasman Sea and the rugged Tararua Range.
+Prior to human settlement the Waikanae coastal plain comprised wetlands divided by a complex pattern of natural waterways and kohekohe wooded regions.

 Together with its neighbouring settlement of Waikanae Beach, the town comprises a quiet locale, popular with families and retirees.
 Just north of Waikanae is the small community of Peka Peka.